Joint Pain: Top 12 Natural Strategies for Pain Relief

 Studies have shown the benefits of collagen for relieving joint pain.
 One study found that collagen improves pain and function in people with osteoarthritis and other arthritic conditions, including rheumatoid arthritis (13).
 Collagen has also been shown to improve joint pain in athletes (14).

 Supplementing with collagen can be an effective strategy for repairing and strengthening joints, tendons, and ligaments and reducing joint pain.
+I personally use Bone Broth Power Protein which is a rich source of collagen protein and comes in 2 great flavors, vanilla and chocolate.

 Turmeric is a powerful herb with abundant health benefits.
 It has been used for centuries to treat a variety of conditions.
 Turmeric has antioxidant, anti-thrombotic, and antimicrobial properties.
 It is a potent anti-inflammatory which can improve joint pain.